BabylonJS/Documentation/content/snippets/gamelets/Issues.md

 ## Checking for an Intersect

-One way to check in BabylonJS whether two meshes are colliding is to use the _intersectsMesh_ method.
+One way to check inBabylon.js whether two meshes are colliding is to use the _intersectsMesh_ method.
 So for Fig 1

 ```javascript
 sphere.intersectsMesh(wall)